vladimiroltean/linux/Documentation/networking/dsa/dsa.rst

   represents the index of the user port, and the ``conduit`` argument represents the new DSA conduit ``net_device``.
-The CPU port associated with the new conduit can be retrieved by looking at ``struct dsa_port *cpu_dp = conduit->dsa_ptr``.
+The CPU port associated with the new conduit can be retrieved by looking at ``struct dsa_port *cpu_dp = rtnl_dereference(conduit->dsa_ptr)``.
 Additionally, the conduit can also be a LAG device where all the slave devices are physical DSA conduits.
 LAG DSA also have a valid ``conduit->dsa_ptr`` pointer, however this is not unique, but rather a duplicate of the first physical DSA conduit's (LAG slave) ``dsa_ptr``.
 In case of a LAG DSA conduit, a further call to ``port_lag_join`` will be emitted separately for the physical CPU ports associated with the physical DSA conduits, requesting them to create a hardware LAG associated with the LAG interface.

 PHY devices and link management
 -------------------------------